 The Secret of getting Published

 Maybe, like me, you’re a writer who has a story to tell but finds it impossible to attract a publisher or an agent.
-What are you going to do about it?
-I can’t tell you what the secret is to attracting one, because I don’t know.
-I’ve read all those self help books and the “how to” guides, and to be honest they all sound the same: study the market, write your story to suit it, persevere against the stream of rejections, and eventually, with a bit of luck, you’ll be published.
-These books aren’t much use, to be honest.
-I’d like to tell you persistence will always pay off, but I can’t.
-This is not to say you should give up on your dreams of published stardom, but more that you should have a think about why you are writing in the first place.
-Let’s be honest, if it’s in your blood, you can no more stop writing than you can stop breathing.
-So if you can’t write for money, then consider the merits of giving your work away.
-Online.
+I can’t tell you what the secret to success is because I don’t know.
+I’ve read those “how to” guides, and they all sound the same: study the market, write your story to suit it, persevere against the stream of rejections, and eventually, with a bit of luck, you’ll be published.

-You’ve spent years penning your masterpiece, so there’s no way you’re going to just give it away, right?
+But you’ve spent years penning your masterpiece, so there’s no way you’re going to just give it away.
 Why would you?
-You’ve worked hard on it and someone’s going to damned well pay for the privilege of reading it.
+You’ve worked hard on it and someone’s going to pay for the privilege of reading you.
+It’s only fair, right?
 Okay then, just slide that manuscript into a drawer and forget about it.
 I know I did.
 The Singing Loch sat in a drawer for ten years – but I’d not much choice in those days.
 If you wanted to reach a readership, you needed a publisher.
-Nowadays it’s different.
-You can self publish on-line, and it won’t cost you anything.
+Now it’s different.
+You can self-publish online, and it won’t cost you anything.
+You can be published in minutes.

 My Publishing history